whyb/FastChwHwcConverter/README.md

 ![CI](https://github.com/whyb/FastChwHwcConverter/workflows/CI/badge.svg)

 ## Overview
-### for CPU (OpenMP)
+### Multi-Core CPU Implementation (OpenMP)
 FastChwHwcConverter.hpp is a high-performance, multi-thread, header-only C++ library for converting image data formats between **HWC (Height, Width, Channels)** and **CHW (Channels, Height, Width)**.
 The library leverages OpenMP parallel processing to provide lightning-fast performance.
+It will use all your CPU cores to perform the conversion at full capacity.

+**Note**: If the compilation environment does not find OpenMP, or you set USE_OPENMP to OFF, it will be reduced to single-threaded conversion.

-### for GPU (CUDA)
+### GPU Acceleration (CUDA)
 FastChwHwcConverterCuda.hpp is a high-performance, fully GPU hardware accelerated, C++ library for converting image data formats between **HWC (Height, Width, Channels)** and **CHW (Channels, Height, Width)**.
-It supports any version above CUDA 10.
+It supports any version above CUDA 10.0+.
 The compilation environment does not need to install CUDA SDK, does not need to reference any CUDA header files, and does not need to static link any external dll&so libraries.
 It will automatically search for CUDA's dynamic link library from the system path and dynamically load the functions inside and use them.

+**Note**: If your operating environment does not support CUDA or does not meet the conditions for using CUDA acceleration, it will automatically fall back to the CPU (OpenMP) for processing.
+The functions support passing in cuda device memory and host memory parameters.

 Any similar type conversion code you find another project on GitHub will most likely only achieve performance close to the speed of [single-thread execution](#benchmark-performance-timing-results).